joinpursuit/adding_elements_to_the_dom_lab/README.md

 ```

 Question Two
 Make a website that displays a list containing all of the names below.
-Make all of your <li> items inside of a script.
+Make all of your "li" items inside of a script.

 ```